 The sash must be secured in position by sliding the barrel bolt into the bushing at the bottom of the side frame (whatever the heck that means!).
 Don’t worry, all VELUX windows come with very good instructions.
 The air filter can be removed and washed with ordinary household cleaners.
 Fully rotate and secure the window in the cleaning position, then remove the filter from the filter rail.

 If you want to prolong the longevity of your roof window or simply give it a touch-up, then VELUX has you covered.
 They offer a range of products that will come in handy if you want to replace an air filter, repair a scratch, lubricate hinges, or paint your window and give it a new and shiny look.
 Check out their maintenance kits here.

 Keeping your kids safe around roof windows

-Just as us adults love a nice view, remember that it’s no different for children.
+Just as we adults love a nice view, remember that it’s no different for children.
 Therefore it’s extremely important that small children are never left unsupervised around windows.
 Roof windows, in particular, might be more enticing to look out of.
 Plus, depending on the roof pitch and position of the window the opening could be lower and easier to climb out of.

 Can I install a roof window myself?